autism-101/hugo-website/content/english/autism-resources-newly-diagnosed.md

   - image: "images/asan.jpg"
     title: "AutisticAdvocacy.org"
     content : "
     <a href=\"https://autisticadvocacy.org\" text=\"ASAN\">Autistic Self Advocacy Network</a> is a nonprofit that \"seeks to advance the principles of the disability rights movement with regard to autism.
 ASAN believes that the goal of autism advocacy should be a world in which autistic people enjoy equal access, rights, and opportunities.
-We work to empower autistic people across the world to take control of our own lives and the future of our common community, and seek to organize the autistic community to ensure our voices are heard in the national conversation about us.
-Nothing About Us, Without Us!\"
+We work to empower autistic people across the world to take control of our own lives and the future of our common community, and seek to organize the autistic community to ensure our voices are heard in the national conversation about us. \"Nothing About Us, Without Us!\"
+    "

+  - image: "images/aut-collab.jpg"
+    title: "AutCollab.org"
+    content : "
+    <a href=\"https://autcollab.org\" text=\"AutCollab\">Aut Collab</a> (the Autistic Collaboration Trust) is a community that welcomes all individuals and groups who fully appreciate the value of neurodiversity.
+If you are looking for a global network of collaborative Autistic peers, Autistic organisations, and NeurodiVentures, you have come to the right place.

+    <br><br>

+    <strong>Aut Collab</strong> acts as a global hub for mutual support, and encourages neurodivergent individuals and ventures to connect and establish long-term collaborations.
     "

   - image: "images/art-of-autism.jpg"